 - 1. Create a YAML file describing the infrastructure you intend to install.
-For an example YAML file, see retail-mass-config-yaml.pdf. - 2.
+For an example YAML file, see Retail > Retail-mass-config-yaml. - 2.
 On a clean Uyuni for Retail installation, import the YAML file you have created:

-'''

 retail_yaml --from-yaml filename.yaml

-'''

-See the retail\yaml --help output for additional options.
+See the retail_yaml --help output for additional options.